Pascal1414/Renderer3d/README.md

 # Renderer3d

-Go to the [Notebook File](/src/main/notebook.ipynb) to see the code.
+The notebook can be previewed on [nbviewer.org](https://nbviewer.org/github/Pascal1414/Renderer3d/blob/main/src/main/notebook.ipynb) since the diagram won't load in the GitHub preview.